 So how am I using Social Media in 2019?

 Email isn’t the same as social media but I thought I would mention that I only check my email once a week.
 (So what do I do with all my time?
-Well, that’s another blog post that’s coming so stay tuned.)
+Well, I wrote a post about that.)

 What’s The Downside of Quitting Social Media?